Brexit talks: U.K. and EU begin divorce negotiations

 "While there is a long road ahead, our destination is clear -- a deep and special partnership between the U.K. and the EU," he said in a statement.

+Davis and Barnier will hold a press conference later on Monday.
+The two sides are expected to meet monthly until March 2019, when Brexit is due to happen.

 A year has passed since voters chose to pull the U.K. out of the EU, its most important export market.
-And nearly three months have ticked away since Prime Minister Theresa May started the clock on a two-year period that should end in 2019 with Britain's departure.
+And nearly three months have ticked away since Prime Minister Theresa May started the two-year countdown to departure.

+The EU has made its opening position clear.
 Yet Davis enters the talks representing a government in disarray.

 A general election wiped out May's parliamentary majority earlier this month and her position has been weakened further in the wake of a deadly fire in a London apartment building.
 The prime minister is still trying to secure the support of a fringe party whose votes she needs to form a government.